 Stephane Cotichini is Chief Operations Officer of Gender Intelligence Group.
 He has spoken at numerous events including the California Women’s Conference in 2014.
 For the past 15 years, Stephane has worked with Fortune 500 companies to bring Gender Intelligence to the workplace.
 He is a primary facilitator of workshops and events for the Gender Intelligence Institute, a non-profit organization.
 Stephane has led teams in many sectors including hospitality, retail, and tech and has founded a number of companies including Joiiin Mobile App, 81monkeys Games Studio, and Afton Lane Virtual Services.
 He also currently holds positions at 81monkeys as Founder/Game Director, and at Afton Lane Virtual Services as Director of Employee Experience.

-John was lead writer on Work with Me: The 8 Blind Spots between Men and Women in Business (May 2013), Barbara Annis’ collaboration with John Gray, author of the best-selling relationship book of all time: Men Are from Mars, Women Are from Venus.
+In his writing capacity, John has collaborated on three books on Gender Intelligence beginning with, Work with Me: The 8 Blind Spots between Men and Women in Business (May 2013), Barbara Annis’ co-authorship with John Gray, author of the best-selling relationship book, Men Are from Mars, Women Are from Venus.

-John was also senior writer on Gender Intelligence: Breakthrough Strategies for Increasing Diversity and Improving Your Bottom Line (May 2014), by Barbara Annis, co-authored with Dr. Keith Merron, representing the culmination of twenty-seven years of gender-based research and global practice that uniquely apply cutting-edge brain-based research to the workplace.
+John was also lead writer and editor of Gender Intelligence: Breakthrough Strategies for Increasing Diversity and Improving Your Bottom Line (May 2014), by Barbara Annis, co-authored with Dr. Keith Merron.

 Jill Beresford is a Senior Associate of the Gender Intelligence Group, and has over 25 years of Executive Management and advisory experience working with many of the Fortune 500.